 yaḥ sarvatrānabhisnehas tat tat prāpya śhubhāśhubham

 nābhinandati na dveṣhṭi tasya prajñā pratiṣhṭhitā

-We get so happy when we encounter good fortune and so depress when something bad happens with us.
-This emotional imbalances lead us to a very emotionally fragile life making us so prone to sadness and confusion.
+We get so happy when we encounter good fortune and so depressed when something bad happens to us.
+These emotional imbalances lead us to a very emotionally fragile life making us so prone to sadness and confusion.

 Our thoughts, our world, the situations we face in life are all temporary and even when we know this truth still we fell into the pits of emotions and swing from one end to the other.
-This is one of my favorite and the best verse from the Gita, because it teaches us to be equipoised and becoming aware that this too shall pass.
+This is one of my favorite and the best verse from the Gita because it teaches us to be equipoised and become aware that this too shall pass.

 3. Bhagavad Gita: Chapter 2, Verse 22

 Translation: When a person dies, their soul enters a new body much as they would change out of old clothes and into new ones.

 Without the concept of rebirth, to answer the most asked question “Why did Bad Things Happen To Me When I Did Nothing Wrong?” is a tough thing to do.
 Consider a man born blind.
 What’s the logical reason for this punishment?
 If we say it was his present karma, he may counter that this is his only life, and he never hurt someone.

 If we believe it was God’s will, it seems unlikely because God is all-merciful and wouldn’t want anyone blind.
 In this case, past-life karmas may explain the person’s blindness.

 4. Bhagavad Gita: Chapter 2, Verse 63